ckettell/portfolio/Week-2/README.md

 - Worked on the Practicals.
 Finished the OO ones and started dependency injection.

 ### Afternoon, Oystercard
 - Paired with Genny.
 Made good process on the task.
 We were able to complete step 14 and most of 15.

+## Friday, 5th July

+### Morning, Retrospective and Feedback Workshop
+- Going to make an effort initiating giving more feedback.

+### Afternoon, Oystercard
+- Paired with Zi.
+- Made some good progress and was able to get a good understand of dependency.

+## Saturday and Sunday, 6th and 7th July

+### Takeaway App
+- Enjoyed working on this.
+Made an effort to give classes their own responsibilities and ensuring methods represented this too.
+- First time I knowingly used an API.
+This was to send a text with an order confirming the method had been executed.